Wake Forest University - the Nano and Quantum Technologies Laboratory

 The Micro - Nano Fabrication Facility at Wake Forest University was designed, built and is managed by NanoteQ.
 Our in-house development team has created a facility specifically for Micro and Nano semiconductor device fabrication, MEMs/NEMs, and micro-fluidics.

-This facility is designed with a class 100 bay and a 1000 bay (ISO 5/6 respectively) providing a combined workspace of ~1000 sq. ft.
-The cleanroom aux. space located next door to suite 170 (the cleanroom) contains the packaging equipment needed for full chip development.
-This space is designed to be class 100,000.
+This facility is composed of three space: 1. a fabrication suite with a class 100 bay and a 1000 bay (ISO 5/6 respectively) providing a combined workspace of ~1000 sq. ft.
+2. a class 10,000 cleanroom suite for the packaging tools needed for full chip development (suite 108).
+3. Suite 106 for soft materials and metrology of thin films.
+This is a class 10,000 space.

-Specs: 4 complete air-changes per minute, 24 oC +/- 2 oC, 35% humidity +/- 2 %, 1500 lux yellow lighting (Lithoprotect filtration), three particle monitoring stations, and air velocity of 0.5 m/s in the class 100 bay.
+ISO 5 Specs: 4 complete air-changes per minute, 24 oC +/- 2 oC, 35% humidity +/- 2 %, 1500 lux yellow lighting (Lithoprotect filtration), three particle monitoring stations, and air velocity of 0.5 m/s in the class 100 bay.
 A dedicated gowning room (ISO 7).
 The suite of lithography capabilities ranges from e-beam lith. and FIB to i-line, 365 nm optical lithography and are contained in class 100 bay.
-An additional 500 sq. ft.
-(ISO 8) aux. lab is setup for Packaging including wirebonding, dicing, optical microscopy, and more.
 A 2000 sq. ft. mechanical room supports the facility for a total of ~ 3500 sq. ft.

 FAQs about WFU's cleanroom...

-The WFU cleanroom was designed in-house by the NanoFabrik Group.
-This is a team of scientists and engineers at Wake that do the occasional engineering job for the "good of the school."
-Their solution to a cleanroom that was cost sustainable, easy to use, and reasonably priced to build was Suite 170 at NanoteQ.
+The WFU cleanroom was designed in-house by the NRC.
+This is a team of scientists and engineers at Wake that Support NanoteQ's mission.
+Their solution to a cleanroom that was cost sustainable, easy to use, and reasonably priced to build was Suite 107 / 108 at NanoteQ.
 The investment the school had to make was air handlers, some construction at the site and not much more.
 Furnishings, were repurposed for this cleanroom, the equipment was moved from Nanotech's old cleanroom after a rebuild.

-There are benefits to doing it this way and drawbacks as well.
-We are strictly limited to the number of people that can use the facility at a given time.
-Moreover fume hoods and other structures are not perfect class 100 (this is the case in many cleanrooms).
-Finally equipment mounts and box structures have separate dehumidification and air filtration.
-However, on the whole we get a class 100 environment that costs far less to run than more traditionally built environments.
+The cost of operations for the WFU clean suites is unusually low.
+While we are strictly limited to the number of people that can use the facility at a given time and the fume hoods are not perfect class 100 (this is the case in many cleanrooms), it costs far less to run than more traditionally built environments.
 Estimates of operational costs at the WFU facility is ~ $33K/year (2025 dollars).
-And because we use spot monitoring throughout the facility, we can trace contamination quickly and effect remediation.
+And because we use spot monitoring throughout the facility, we can trace contamination quickly and effect remediation (WFEM).

 Access to the Cleanroom